chandantr/torrentor/README.md

 torrentor
 =========

-An assignment on implementation of a torrentor in Java
+An assignment on implementation of a basic torrentor in Java.
+The instructions are in the file "README"